Chart Color Schemes

 The labour market in Leichhardt demonstrates typical performance when compared to similar areas across Australia

-Leichhardt has a highly educated workforce with significant representation in the technology sector.
-Its unemployment rate is 4.2%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, there are 9,855 residents employed, with an unemployment rate matching Greater Sydney's at 4.2%.
+Leichhardt has an educated workforce with the technology sector well-represented.
+Its unemployment rate is 4.1%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 9790 residents are employed, aligning with Greater Sydney's 4.2% unemployment rate.

 Frequently Asked Questions - Employment